devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 While some Representations remain highly generic, like graphical representation of METAR at the closest station, some others are highly specific like those that represent X-Plane simulated weather.

+# X-Plane Weather

+X-Plane weather is flexible and proposed with several variant.
+We designed a few set of X-Plane specific button representation to present these data sets.

+- Weather from external source (METAR, TAF)
+- Weather from X-Plane (from global items like METAR)
+- Weather informations from X-Plane (from clouds and wind *layers*)

+In addition, X-Plane weather can be regional or global.

 # Live Weather